YaoGroup/DIFFICE_jax/model/README.md

 ### `networks.py`

 Involving essential functions to generate the neural network model for each physical variable involved in the problem.
 For regular PINN training, two networks are created.
 One network has three outputs, representing two velocity components and thickness.
-The other network has either one output for isotropic viscosity, or two outputs for two anisotropic viscosity components.
+The other network has either one output for isotropic viscosity or two outputs for anisotropic viscosity components.
 In comparison, **XPINNs** generate two networks for each of the sub-region.
-Each network are fully-connected multiple-layer preceptrons (MLP) using `tanh` as default activation function.
+Each network is a fully-connected multiple-layer preceptrons (MLP) using `tanh` as default activation function.
+When creating the networks, users need to specify whether the networks are created for isotropic and anistropic viscosity inference, as these two cases requires different number of outputs.

 ### `loss.py`